oecd-nea/Nosy.jl/README.md

 # Nosy.jl

-Nosy is a component-based energy system modeling and optimization toolkit developed at the OECD Nuclear Energy Agency.
+Nosy is a composable, component-based energy system modeling and optimization toolkit developed at the OECD Nuclear Energy Agency.
 It provides a workflow to describe energy networks using the LP / MILP formalism, and analyze the results.
+Components are built by composing a model archetype with any number of behaviors and joint flows, making it straightforward to represent a wide range of technologies without multiplying model types.
 It can be used directly, or as a library to develop higher-level models.

 Nosy is used at the OECD NEA to model energy systems in the frame of System costs studies.
 System cost studies at the NEA include:
   * [Achieving Net Zero Carbon Emissions in Switzerland in 2050](https://www.oecd-nea.org/jcms/pl_74877/achieving-net-zero-carbon-emissions-in-switzerland-in-2050-low-carbon-scenarios-and-their-system-costs?details=true)
   * [A Least-cost Capacity Mix to Satisfy Growing Electricity Demand without Carbon Emissions in Sweden](https://www.oecd-nea.org/jcms/pl_116142/a-least-cost-capacity-mix-to-satisfy-growing-electricity-demand-without-carbon-emissions-in-sweden)

-License is MIT.
+## License

+This project is licensed under the [MIT License](LICENSE.md).

 ## Highlights
 - Compose systems from carriers, nodes, and components enriched with reusable behaviors (capacities, costs, ramping, unit commitment, joint flows, operational reserves).
 - Model multiple electricity nodes, hydrogen, fuels, commodities with automatic conversions.
 - Work with flexible time discretization.
-- Solve problems through JuMP while staying solver-agnostic (HiGHS, Gurobi etc.).
+- Solve problems through JuMP while staying solver-agnostic.
 - Inspect solutions with built-in metrics: cost breakdowns, capacities, flow balances, prices, and tabular summaries.
 - Tag and query components or nodes to drive scenario dashboards and custom reporting.